Sakimori/matteo-the-prestige/README.md

   - Torrential Downpour ⛈: The game does not end until one team scores X runs where X is the original inning count of the game, 9 by default.
   - Summer Mist 🌁: When a player hits into an out, they have a chance to get lost in the mist and be temporarily removed from the lineup.
 If another player gets lost in the mist the first player returns and takes the newly lost player's spot in the lineup.
   - Leaf Eddies 🍂: The visiting team plays all of their outs in a row without inning breaks, then the home team does the same, if the game ends tied, each team plays sudden death 1-out 'golden run' innings until the game is decided.
-  - Smog 🚌: Picks a new random weather at the beginning of each inning from: Supernova, Midnight, Slight Tailwind, Twilight, Thinned Veil, Drizzle, Breezy, Starlight, Meteor Shower, Hurricane, Tornado, Summer Mist, and Dusk
+  - Smog 🚌: Picks a new random weather at the beginning of each inning from: Supernova, Midnight, Slight Tailwind, Twilight, Thinned Veil, Drizzle, Breezy, Starlight, Meteor Shower, Hurricane, Tornado, Summer Mist, and Dusk.
   - Dusk 🌆: New patch weather, its effects will be revealed next time a new weather in implemented.

 [Return to the top](https://github.com/Sakimori/matteo-the-prestige#matteo-the-prestige)